 When not volunteering or working, Sue can be found travelling, gardening, kayaking, cooking, enjoying wine, and gathering people around her table to engage in good conversation.

-Caroline Farley, Director
+Caroline Farley, Money Skills

 Caroline moved to the Sunshine Coast in 2006 with her partner and two boys after having vacationed here many times.
 She has a strong background in Recreation specializing in Community Development.
 Caroline worked for many years in municipal and regional recreation departments, mostly in Alberta, before moving to British Columbia in 1995.
 She met her partner Fiona in 1998 and they were married in August of 2003, in the first month after same sex marriage became legal in BC.
 She loves the Sunshine Coast and the beauty of our community.
 Caroline is the Human Resources/Training Senior Advisor at the Sunshine Coast Credit Union.